skx/evalfilter/BYTECODE.md

   * Some instructions contain a single argument, but most do not.
   * Some instructions contain helpful comments to the right.
 * After the bytecode has been disassembled you'll see the list of constants.
-  * Each of which is identified by an identifier.
+  * Each of which is identified by numeric ID.

 In this overview we're focusing upon the instruction `OpConstant`.
 The `OpConstant` instruction has a single argument, which is the index of the constant to load and push on the stack.